iartem/blockchain-integration/Readme.md

 ### Configuration

 Below is contents of `test-config.json` which is used for tests of Monero API.
 All listed fields are required for API services.
 Other blockchains have very similar configuration files.
+Fields `Wallet***` can be also set in `SettingsUrl` and environment variables under the same names.

 ```
 {